joel-dv/webproject/README.md

 # webproject
-Web Project template with Node and Gulp.js
+Web Project template with Node and Gulp.js, including Code Igniter Application on 'src'